kkleokrish/passport-ldapauth/README.md

     * `tlsOptions`: Optional object with options accepted by Node.js [tls](http://nodejs.org/api/tls.html#tls_tls_connect_options_callback) module.
 * `usernameField`: Field name where the username is found, defaults to _username_
 * `passwordField`: Field name where the password is found, defaults to _password_
+* `useDirectBind`: Use direct bind instead of Bind-Search-Bind
 * `passReqToCallback`: When `true`, `req` is the first argument to the verify callback (default: `false`):

         passport.use(new LdapStrategy(..., function(req, user, done) {